 Hamburg's spectacular Elbphilharmonie opens for 1st concert

-This Feb.
-2, 2016 file picture shows the glass-clad exterior of the Elbe Philharmonic Hall in Hamburg, Germany.
-Hamburg's spectacular new Elbphilharmonie concert hall is to finally host its first concert on Wednesday Jan.
-11, 2017 night, several years behind schedule and far over the original budget.
+Hamburg's spectacular new Elbphilharmonie concert hall finally hosted its first concert on Wednesday night, several years behind schedule and far over the original budget.
+President Joachim Gauck and Chancellor Angela Merkel were among the guests at the maiden concert that was conducted by Thomas Hengelbrock.

 |Title